acdc-digital/solomon-Desktop-App/README.md

 If you follow these steps, you’ll have a smooth, automated release process.

 ## Roadmap:
-1. Optimized processing for multi-document and Large/Gigantic File-uploads and transfers (currently limited to 25mb/ upload)
+1. [In-Progress] Editor Templates: Note/ Report style templates would allow for easy access to consistent and structured information which could be used for specific chat functions, or training later
-2. Tasks: Kanban style task management boards for project specific notes w/ Calendar views
+2. Optimized processing for multi-document and Large/Gigantic File-uploads and transfers (currently limited to 25mb/ upload)
-3. Editor Templates: Note/ Report style templates would allow for easy access to consistent and structured information which could be used for specific chat functions, or training later
+3. Tasks: Kanban style task management boards for project specific notes w/ Calendar views
 4. Tags: N.E.R (named entity recognition) tagging and highlight tags for in-application File Preview, adding additional context to enhance chat functionality and contextual awareness
 5. Browser: In-App Browser Extension for web-browsing and research oriented context scraping
 6. R.A.G (retrieval augmented generation) API for external use of proprietary unstructured content processing